 The lesson to be learned is that the Court isn’t likely to look kindly on contractors unilaterally taking matters into their own hands when trying to unilaterally change the payment terms of the contract.
 Clear communication, particularly with those involved in the initial contract negotiation, may save you from an uncertain contractual relationship and costly litigation.

 If you are negotiating a contract, are in the process of attempting to revise the terms of a contract, or are involved in a dispute over a contract, Field Law can help.
-For more information, contact Catriona Otto-Johnston, lawyer and Partner with Field Law, or Robert Watson, lawyer and Associate at Field Law, to discuss your options.
+For more information, contact Field Law to discuss your options.